sbibers/CPP_modules_42/README.md

 **Description:**
 Implemented a function template `iter` that:
-- Takes an array’s address, its length, and a function.
+- Takes an array's address, its length, and a function.
 - Applies the function to each element of the array.
 - Supports both `const` and non-`const` elements.